 Most travel tech teams don’t have a content problem.
 They have a visibility problem.

-You’re publishing blogs, running SEO.
+You’re publishing blogs and running SEO.
 You might even be ranking for a few keywords.
-But when buyers actually start researching, or asking AI-led search engines for recommendations, what if your brand doesn’t show up.
+But when buyers actually start researching or asking AI tools for recommendations, your brand may still not show up.

 That’s the gap Concurate is built to fix.

 At Concurate, we don’t start by asking how much content you want to produce.
-We start by asking a harder question: Where exactly are your buyers dropping you from their consideration list?
+We start by asking a harder question: where are buyers dropping you from consideration, and why?

 For travel tech companies, that usually shows up in a few familiar ways:

-- You rank for broad travel keywords, but not for platform comparisons or alternatives.
+- You rank for broad travel keywords, but not for platform comparisons, alternatives, or integration-led searches.

-- AI search engines summarize your category, but cite your competitors instead.
+- AI tools summarize your category, but cite your competitors instead.

 Source – Concurate

-Our work sits right in that middle zone, where travel tech marketing usually breaks down.
+Our work sits where travel tech marketing usually breaks down: between visibility, positioning, and buyer education.

 That means: